-How the NCC Currently Manages Trees and Forests

-As per the Gatineau Park, Greenbelt, Capital urban lands and the Capital core area long-range plans, the management of trees and forests is not the same across all NCC portfolios.
+How the NCC Currently Manages Trees and Forests As per the Gatineau Park, Greenbelt, Capital urban lands and the Capital core area long-range plans, the management of trees and forests is not the same across all NCC portfolios.
 Gatineau Park is managed as an International Union for Conservation of Nature (IUCN) category II protected area.
 Thus, ecosystems are managed to allow natural processes, and protect biodiversity and species at risk.
-Few interventions are aimed at the forest or trees, except for the restoration of certain areas and maintenance to ensure safety.
+Few interventions are aimed at the forest or trees, except for the restoration of certain areas.

-In the Greenbelt, the approach to managing trees and forests is based on mitigating risks by assessing stand health, especially at the edges of trails.
-Improving biodiversity throughout the Greenbelt lands, and therefore the biodiversity of forested areas, is a high priority.
+The Greenbelt also takes a minimalist approach to active forest management.
+The biodiversity and health of vegetation and forests are protected by conserving and enhancing biodiversity on all Greenbelt lands.
 The leased lands portfolio promotes sustainable agriculture practices in the Greenbelt, such as encouraging the planting and preservation of hedgerows and shelterbelts.

-The NCC's urban lands comprise commercial and residential properties, recreational areas, parkways, parking lots, picnic areas, trails, conservation areas, and natural areas.
+The NCC's urban lands are located in Ottawa and Gatineau, and comprise commercial and residential properties, recreational areas, parkways, parking lots, picnic areas, trails, conservation areas, and natural areas.
 The overarching policy intent for green spaces on urban lands prioritizes environmental stewardship.
-Capital parks are popular sites for major events, and will require guidelines to address intensive use and avoid degradation of natural features.
+Capital parks are popular sites for major events, and will require management plans to address intensive use and avoid degradation of natural features.

 The presence of Dutch elm disease and emerald ash borer has had a significant impact on the quality of urban woodlots.
 Since 2010, the NCC has cut more than 56,000 infested ash trees.
-Forest management efforts have been focused on the removal of dead trees in locations of highest human use, treatment of invasive plants in the forest understorey and replanting.
+Forest management efforts have been focused on the removal of dead trees in locations of highest human use, treatment of invasive plants in the forest understorey, and replanting.
+In general, tree removal has increased the use of forested areas by users for recreational purposes, which heightens the need for vigilance with respect to hazards.

 Since 2014, the NCC has planted approximately 20,000 trees and shrubs to partially offset tree loss due to natural mortality, invasive pests, climate change impacts, urban pressures and so on.
+In the Sustainable Development Strategy, the NCC committed to planting 100,000 trees by 2022.
+This Forest Strategy includes tree planting targets in support of that goal.

 As part of its mandate, and in compliance with environmental laws, the NCC reviews development projects on federal lands.
 When work is proposed on NCC-managed lands, it is reviewed under a federal approval, land access permit, event permit or maintenance contract.
-The proponent and/or contractor is required to identify the location, species and diameter at breast height (DBH) of all trees over 10 cm DBH that may be affected by works, implement mitigation measures, and reinstate and/or improve landscapes that are affected or altered.
+The proponent and/or contractor is required to identify the location, species and diameterat-breast-height (DBH) of all trees that may be affected by works, implement mitigation measures, and reinstate and/or improve landscapes that are affected or altered.
 The NCC ensures that high-quality landscape plans are developed for areas affected by construction projects.
 Proponents are required to maintain, water and protect all plantings implemented as a result of compensatory or mitigation measures to ensure that new trees are successfully established.